Location of Adventure

 Our Private Leaders

-Round-trip flight from Winnipeg to Churchill, accommodations, all meals, dog sledding excursion, cold-weather gear
+Round-trip flight from Winnipeg to Churchill, accommodations, all meals, drinking water throughout the trip, dog sledding excursion, cold-weather gear

 including a parka and boots during your trip, services of NHA's professional Expedition Leaders and assistants, some gratuities, all activities/entrance fees, evening wildlife and cultural presentations, all taxes and service charges.

 Travel to and from Winnipeg, alcoholic beverages, some gratuities, travel insurance, items of a personal nature (telephone calls, laundry, etc.).

 A polar bear expedition with Natural Habitat Adventures requires very little walking.
 Travelers must be able to walk up/down stairs.
 Our Polar Rover vehicles, designed to travel over the tundra for polar bear observation, can sometimes offer a bumpy ride.
 Travelers must be prepared for below-freezing temperatures and slippery surfaces.

 Important Information About This Trip

 This flagship polar bear expedition has been our most popular adventure for more than two decades.
 Its longstanding success is due to the extraordinary polar bear viewing opportunities our guests enjoy, as well as the broad introduction to the natural history and daily life in the Canadian North the trip provides.
 Two Polar Rover day trips and a night trip are complemented by time spent exploring the subarctic outpost of Churchill, all in the company of our professional and seasoned Expedition Leaders.